BryantVaughn/Todo-List/README.md

 ## Developer's Notes

 This Todo List app was built to work with React forms and the movement of data between parent/child components.

+You will need to install all dependencies before starting the application.
+After downloading the repo, navigate to the project foler and run:
+`npm install`
+Now that all dependencies are installed you can start the dev server with;
+`npm start`